nottheswimmer/asyncrepo/README.md

     - It is a [single page repository](#single-page-repositories).
 - `jira.issues.Issues`
     - † No options to limit the repository scope to a specific project.
-    - The .get method accepts either keys or IDs, but the .identifier for items is always the ID.
+    - The .get method accepts either keys or IDs, but the .id for items is always the ID.
       This is because the ID doesn't change, whereas the key could change by moving the issue to a different project.